Tomographic reconstruction of a disease transmission landscape via GPS recorded random paths: Application to white-tailed deer data

 \section{Application to white-tailed deer data}

+We return to the data of Section~\ref{subsct:data} and apply the proposed method, incorporating data augmentation and uncertainty quantification using $n_{boot}=600$ and $1000$ sampled locations for each bootstrap individual with 1000 runs.

-We now go back to the data described in Section~\ref{subsct:data} and we apply the discussed method.
-Figure~\ref{fig:deerdata} displays the estimated profiles obtained using our TV approach along with the associated point-wise confidence intervals (left panel).
+Figure~\ref{fig:deerdata} displays the estimated profiles obtained using our tomographic TV approach along with the associated point-wise confidence intervals (left panel).
 The right panel presents the observed abundance of \textit{C. stellifer}, a known vector of EHDV.
-Figure~\ref{fig:deercompare} compares the EHDV-1 propensities estimated with four different methods.
+Figure~\ref{fig:deercompare} compares the EHDV-1 propensities estimated with four tomographic smoothing methods and four direct smoothing methods.
+Figures \ref{fig:deerdata} and \ref{fig:deercompare} display feeder locations (black dots) and water sources (bright light-blue shapes and lines) for context only; these features are not included as covariates in any of the models.

-Compared to the other models of disease risk estimation, TV points to smaller areas in which surveillance should be intensified for EHDV.
+Compared to the other models of disease risk estimation, tomographic TV points to smaller areas in which surveillance should be intensified for EHDV.
 It effectively pinpoints two specific feeders associated with EHDV-1 risk, despite having no prior knowledge of their locations.
 These two feeders have particularly high relative abundance of both Parous and Gravid \textit{C. stellifer} which supports the risk estimation.
-In comparison, GPR and the empirical models suggest that the only area where disease risk is low is the northeastern region of the ranch.
+In comparison, most of the other models suggest that the only area where disease risk is low is the northeastern region of the ranch.
 Such estimates make unlikely the surveillance or control efforts since that would require controlling the abundance of \textit{C. stellifer} on 140 ha.
-Instead, the TV model suggests that the efforts should focus on the southeastern section and two supplementation feeders in the western portion.
+Instead, the tomographic TV model suggests that the efforts should focus on the southeastern section and two supplementation feeders in the western portion.
 This reduces the initial control and surveillance area substantially.
-The splines model provided the most similar results to TV, albeit a larger risk area.
-Nonetheless, the splines model correlated well with the abundance of both Gravid and Parous \textit{C. stellifer}.
+The tomographic splines and SVC models provided the most similar results to tomographic TV, albeit a larger risk area.
+Nonetheless, the both models correlated well with the abundance of both Gravid and Parous \textit{C. stellifer}.

 In addition to outperforming other methods, our approach offers valuable insights into the spatial distribution of disease risk across the ranch.
 For EHDV-1, the southwestern area was identified as having the highest disease risk (Figure~\ref{fig:deerdata}), despite the relatively low abundance of \textit{C. stellifer}.
 This unexpected finding suggests that midges in this region may have a higher relative prevalence of EHDV-1 compared to other areas, an insight that would not emerge from analyzing vector distribution alone.
 For EHDV-2, the method indicates that nearly the entire study area is at high risk, with the exception of a small region near a feeder in the north-central part of the ranch (Figure~\ref{fig:deerdata}; \citet{benn2024culicoides}).
 This pattern may reflect more extensive movement of animals infected with EHDV-2 or a higher prevalence of EHDV-2 during the study period.
 For EHDV-6, the eastern region of the ranch was highlighted as a high-risk area.
 This result aligns with the abundance of vectors in the region and underscores the importance of gravid \textit{C. stellifer} \citep{dinh2021midge}, which were more abundant than parous individuals in the northeastern part of the ranch.
 Interestingly, none of the models for EHDV-1 or EHDV-6 predicted high disease risk in the northeastern portion.
 These results can be interpreted in the context of the distribution and abundance of \textit{Culicoides} vectors across the ranch, as determined through vector collection conducted in parallel with animal tracking studies.